City of San José 2016:

 - District 3 Participatory Budgeting (#d3decides): Nov.
 2015 to Apr.
 2016

-This project will emphasize citizen input, soliciting ideas from residents using an open-source mapping application for crowdsourced info-gathering, “Shareabouts“, shaping these ideas into projects, and then using Decision Engine to allow residents to directly prioritize how the city will spend $100K.
+This project emphasized citizen input by soliciting ideas from residents using an open-source mapping application for crowdsourced info-gathering, “Shareabouts“, shaping these ideas into projects, and then using Decision Engine to allow residents to directly prioritize how the city will spend $100K.

 - Citywide Budget Engagement: Feb.
 20, 2016 and the week of Feb 22, 2016

-This project will enable San Jose residents to collaboratively prioritize how the city should invest the portion of its budget devoted to programs and services that affect San José’s neighborhoods.
-This is a “zero-based” budgeting opportunity in which the budget allocation from the prior fiscal year will stay the same, but the set of programs and services will change based on resident feedback.
-We’re targeting a whopping 1,000 people for three in-person sessions on Feb.
-20, 2016 and an incredible 50,000 people to participate online the week of Feb 22, 2016.
+This project enabled San Jose residents to collaboratively prioritize how the city should invest the portion of its budget devoted to programs and services that affect San José’s neighborhoods.
+This was “zero-based” budgeting opportunity in which the budget allocation from the prior fiscal year stayed the same, but the set of programs and services were changeable based on resident feedback.
+We ran the biggest in-person session attended by over 200 residentes and invited residents to participate online the week of Feb 22, 2016.